Table of Contents

 Session flow control

-During the operation of a session, sometimes it is necessary to modify session components, which requires stopping and restarting the session.
-Sometimes it may also be necessary to stop certain outputs of the session.
-This article describes how to control the flow of a session.
+During session operation, sometimes it's necessary to modify session components, requiring stopping and restarting the session.
+Occasionally, you might also need to stop certain outputs from the session.
+This article explains how to control session operation flow.

 Before you begin